 The American Jewish Committee has posted answers to President Obama's and Mitt Romney's responses to a questionnaire from the organization.

-Yesterday we posted the first question which was about Iran.
-Question 2 follows below.
-The remaining questions and the responses from the two candidates will be posted daily over the next week.
+The remaining questions and the responses from the two candidates will be posted daily over the next 10 days.
 Stay tuned.

 Response from Governor Mitt Romney

 It is unacceptable for Iran to possess a nuclear weapons capability and as president I will never accept such a development.
 I will take every measure to keep Iran from acquiring the most terrible weapons known to man.
 I will press for ever tightening sanctions on the regime, acting multilaterally where we can and unilaterally where we must, and leave no doubt in the mind of the regime's leaders that the military option remains on the table.
 Toward that end, I will restore the regular presence of aircraft carrier task forces in both the Eastern Mediterranean and the Persian Gulf region, increase military assistance to Israel, expand military coordination with our Arab allies, and conduct more naval exercises as a demonstration of strength and resolve.
 I will support democratic alternatives to the repressive regime in Tehran and work to improve the flow of information to the Iranian population about its own government's repressive activities.
 I will commit and push for the on-time completion of a fully capable missile defense system in Eastern Europe to create a protective umbrella against Iranian nuclear weapons.